Angular Material Form Controls, Form Field and Input Examples

 Prefix/Suffix or Before/After Label

 The Form Field can show labels before and after the input.
-Prefix or before using matPrefix attribute and Suffix or after using matSuffix.
+Prefix or before using the matPrefix attribute and Suffix or after using the matSuffix.
 Here's the example.

 <mat-form-field>